redox-os/rusttype/README.md

   glyph-pair-specific kerning.
 * Rasterising glyphs with sub-pixel positioning using an accurate analytical algorithm (not based on sampling).
+* Managing a font cache on the GPU with the `gpu_cache` module.
+This keeps recently used glyph renderings in a dynamic cache in GPU memory to minimise texture uploads per-frame.
+It also allows you keep the draw call count for text very low, as all glyphs are kept in one GPU texture.

 Notable things that RustType does not support *yet*:

 * OpenType formatted fonts that are not just TrueType fonts (OpenType is a superset of TrueType).
 Notably there is no support yet for cubic Bezier curves used in glyphs.
+* Font hinting.
 * Ligatures of any kind
 * Some less common TrueType sub-formats.
 * Right-to-left and vertical text layout.